core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 To make addressing information of individual endpoints available, servers in the group MAY expose a resource to which a client can send a group request targeting a set of servers, identified by their 'kid' values specified in the request payload.
 The specified set may be empty, hence identifying all the servers in the group.
 Further details of such an interface are out of scope for this document.

+## Main Differences from OSCORE {#sec-differences-oscore-pairwise}

+The pairwise mode protects messages between two members of a group, essentially following {{RFC8613}}, but with the following notable differences.

+* The 'kid' and 'kid context' parameters of the COSE object are used as defined in {{sec-cose-object-kid}} of this document.

+* The external_aad defined in {{sec-cose-object-ext-aad-enc}} of this document is used for the encryption process.

+* The Pairwise Sender/Recipient Keys used as Sender/Recipient keys are derived as defined in {{sec-derivation-pairwise}} of this document.

 ## Protecting the Request {#sec-pairwise-protection-req}

-When using the pairwise mode, the request is protected as defined in {{ssec-protect-request}}, with the following differences.
+When using the pairwise mode, the request is protected as defined in Section 8.1 of {{RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
+The following difference also applies.

-* The Group Flag MUST be set to 0.

-* The used Sender Key is the Pairwise Sender Key (see {{sec-derivation-pairwise}}).

-* The counter signature is not computed and therefore not included in the message.
-The payload of the protected request thus terminates with the encoded ciphertext of the COSE object, just like in {{RFC8613}}.

-Note that, like in the group mode, the external_aad for encryption is generated as in {{sec-cose-object-ext-aad-enc}}, and the Partial IV is the current fresh value of the client's Sender Sequence Number (see {{pairwise-seqno}}).
+* If Observe {{RFC7641}} is supported, what defined in {{ssec-protect-request-observe}} of this document holds.

 ## Verifying the Request {#sec-pairwise-verify-req}

-Upon receiving a request with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the server MUST process it as defined in {{ssec-verify-request}}, with the following differences.
+Upon receiving a request with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the server MUST process it as defined in Section 8.2 of {{RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
+The following differences also apply.

-* If the server discards the request due to not retrieving a Security Context associated to the OSCORE group or to not supporting the pairwise mode, the server MAY respond with a 4.02 (Bad Option) error.
+* If the server discards the request due to not retrieving a Security Context associated to the OSCORE group or to not supporting the pairwise mode, the server MAY respond with a 4.01 (Unauthorized) error message or a 4.02 (Bad Option) error message, respectively.
 When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.

 * If a new Recipient Context is created for this Recipient ID, new Pairwise Sender/Recipient Keys are also derived (see {{key-derivation-pairwise}}).
 The new Pairwise Sender/Recipient Keys are deleted if the Recipient Context is deleted as a result of the message not being successfully verified.

-* The used Recipient Key is the Pairwise Recipient Key (see {{sec-derivation-pairwise}}).

-* No verification of counter signature occurs, as there is none included in the message.
+* If Observe {{RFC7641}} is supported, what defined in {{ssec-verify-request-observe}} of this document holds.

 ## Protecting the Response {#sec-pairwise-protection-resp}

-When using the pairwise mode, a response is protected as defined in {{ssec-protect-response}}, with the following differences.
+When using the pairwise mode, a response is protected as defined in Section 8.3 of {{RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
+The following difference also applies.

-* The Group Flag MUST be set to 0.

-* The used Sender Key is the Pairwise Sender Key (see {{sec-derivation-pairwise}}).

-* The counter signature is not computed and therefore not included in the message.
-The payload of the protected response thus terminates with the encoded ciphertext of the COSE object, just like in {{RFC8613}}.
+* If Observe {{RFC7641}} is supported, what defined in {{ssec-protect-response-observe}} of this document holds.

 ## Verifying the Response {#sec-pairwise-verify-resp}

-Upon receiving a response with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the client MUST process it as defined in {{ssec-verify-response}}, with the following differences.
+Upon receiving a response with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the client MUST process it as defined in Section 8.4 of {{RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
+The following differences also apply.

 * If a new Recipient Context is created for this Recipient ID, new Pairwise Sender/Recipient Keys are also derived (see {{key-derivation-pairwise}}).
 The new Pairwise Sender/Recipient Keys are deleted if the Recipient Context is deleted as a result of the message not being successfully verified.

-* The used Recipient Key is the Pairwise Recipient Key (see {{sec-derivation-pairwise}}).

-* No verification of counter signature occurs, as there is none included in the message.
+* If Observe {{RFC7641}} is supported, what defined in {{ssec-verify-response-observe}} of this document holds.

 # Security Considerations  # {#sec-security-considerations}